gritzko/swarm-ron-docs/README.md

 ## The math

 Swarm RON employs a variety of well-studied computer science models.
-The general flow of RON data synchronization follows the state machine replication model, albeit [Commutative Replicated Data Types][crdt] enable partial orders.
+The general flow of RON data synchronization follows the state machine replication model.
+Offline writability, real-time sync and conflict resolution are all possible thanls to [Commutative Replicated Data Types][crdt] and [partially ordered][po] op logs.
 UIDs are essentially [Lamport logical timestamps][lamport], although they borrow a lot from RFC4122 UUIDs.
 RON wire format is a [regular language][regular].
 That makes it (formally) simpler than either JSON or XML.